apache/iotdb/docs/UserGuide/Appendix/SQL-Reference.md

 ```

-* Like Statement
+* Regexp Statement

-Fuzzy query only supports regular expressions with data type of text and Java standard library style when matching
+Regexp Statement only supports regular expressions with data type of text and Java standard library style when matching
 ```
 SELECT <SelectClause> FROM <FromClause> WHERE  <WhereClause>
 Select Clause : <Path> [COMMA <Path>]*